-Tucked in the private gated development of Pacifico, the four-bedroom Villa Lantana features a great room that spills out onto the patio.
+Choose from three homes tucked in the private gated development of Pacifico.
+Four-bedroom Villa Lantana features a great room that spills out onto the patio.
 Four-bedroom Monte del Mar and five-bedroom Villa Aracari offer stunning, private infinity-edge pools, two master bedrooms, and sweeping ocean views.

 On the north Pacific side of Costa Rica, Guanacaste is known as the "Gold Coast" for its sunny shores and warm weather.
 In fact, it's usually sunny even during, "rainy season."
 This region is also a treasure trove of authentic and exhilarating Costa Rican adventures.
 The intimate stretch of shoreline from Playa Hermosa to Playa Coco is Guanacaste's launch point for zip-line tours through jungle canopy and boat rides to view wildlife in the national reserve at Palo Verde.
 This area has easy access to the main highway, so you can reach iconic sites such as the country's nine active volcanoes and interior rain forests abundant with flora and fauna.